Definition of the First Continental Congress

 - Galloway’s plan, known as Galloway’s Plan of Union, proposed the creation of an American parliament to work with the British Parliament in governing the colonies.

 - Before the Galloway Plan was endorsed, the delegation from Massachusetts presented the Suffolk Resolves.

 - The Suffolk Resolves were drafted by Dr. Joseph Warren at a meeting in Suffolk County, Massachusetts, and were more radical than the Galloway Plan.

-- The Resolves proposed, among other things, establishing a free state of Massachusetts until Parliament repealed the Coercive Acts, boycotting trade with Great Britain, and arming the local militia in Massachusetts.
+- The Resolves proposed, among other things, establishing a free state of Massachusetts until Parliament repealed the Coercive Acts, which were also called the Intolerable Acts, boycotting trade with Great Britain, and arming the local militia in Massachusetts.